Thwani47/blog/content/posts/kubernetes-on-azure-part-two-local-kubernetes-cluster.md

 # replciaset.apps/go-subtractor-deployment-5ff5d997db      1         1         1       2m41s
 # replciaset.apps/nestjs-divider-deployment-c8dd85b56      1         1         1       3m14s
 ```
 We can see that our `calculator-service` is the only service that has an `EXTERNAL-IP`, which is `localhost` in this case.
-We can access the calculator app by navigating to `localhost:3000` in our browser and we should see the calculator app running:
+We can access the calculator app by navigating to `localhost:3000` in our browser, and we should see the calculator app running:
 ![Calculator](/images/calculator-ui.png)

 # Conclusion